cloudhonk/k8s-labs/03-objects-in-k8s/Readme.md

 ### Understanding Objects in K8s
-- A Kubernetes object is a "record of intent" once you create the object, the Kubernetes system will constantly work to ensure that object exists.
+- A Kubernetes object is a `record of intent` once you create the object, the Kubernetes system will constantly work to ensure that object exists.
 - Kubernetes objects are persistent entities in the Kubernetes system.
 - Kubernetes uses these entities to represent the state of your cluster.
 - Kubernetes objects are managed using the Kubernetes API.